Update: ‘SX Package’ sub-section of ‘New trim/package’ updated.

-The highly anticipated 2022 Toyota Tundra celebrated its world premiere at the company’s North American headquarters in Plano, Texas, in September 2021.
+The Toyota Tundra celebrated its world premiere at the company’s North American headquarters in Plano, Texas, in September 2021.
 The MY2022 update is the first significant redesign for Toyota’s Ford F-150 rival in fifteen years.
+The redesigned model has since progressed to MY2023.

-Here are the things you need to know about the next-gen Tundra 2022:
+Here are the things you need to know about the 2023 Toyota Tundra:

 Character change for the Tundra

-The 2022 Toyota Tundra packs heaps of design enhancements and the revamp makes the full-size pickup pretty much unrecognizable.
+Based on the MY2022 truck, 2023 Toyota Tundra packs heaps of design enhancements and the revamp makes the full-size pickup pretty much unrecognizable when compared to the previous generation (2021 model).
 Its front-end has a new high-tech and more robust appearance.
 Sleek, LED headlamps with a T-shaped LED DRL, a new hexagonal grille with large honeycomb openings and two horizontal LED fog lights, a noticeably chunkier bumper, and a more muscular hood are the design highlights here.